ParsonosAI/legal/subscription-service-agreement/+page.md

 ## 6.3 Termination.
 Either party may terminate the Agreement by providing written notice.

+# 6.4 Data Deletion.
+Upon termination or deletion of your account, the Company will permanently remove your personal data and project files from active systems within 30 days and from backup media in the normal backup cycle.
+Residual anonymized data used for service analytics may remain but will not identify you.

 # 7. **Liability and Indemnification**

 ## 7.1 Limitation of Liability.
-To the fullest extent permitted by law and as detailed in the [Terms of Service], Company and its affiliates, officers, employees, and agents shall not be liable for:

-- Any indirect, incidental, consequential, special, or exemplary damages arising out of or in connection with the use or inability to use the Services.
-- Loss of data, revenue, profits, or business opportunities, even if Company has been advised of the possibility of such damages.
-- Any damages exceeding the total amount you paid to Company for the Services in the twelve (12) months preceding the event giving rise to the liability.
+To the maximum extent permitted by law, the Company’s total cumulative liability arising from or related to the Services, whether in contract, tort, or otherwise, shall not exceed the greater of (1) USD $100 or (2) the total fees paid by you for the Services in the six (6) months preceding the event giving rise to the claim.
+The Company shall not be liable for indirect, consequential, special, or punitive damages, including loss of data, profits, or business opportunities.

 ## 7.2 Disclaimer of Warranties.
 The Services are provided “as is” and “as available” without any warranties of any kind, either express or implied, as described in the [Terms of Service].
 This includes but is not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.